DanielOhn/blog-bois/content/blog/the-first-and-last-ld2l-blog.md

 Hoping that he would eventually get this sorted out, I gave the boi around three weeks to see if it will get fixed, but it never seemed to work out.

 Along with this issue, and various real life stuff coming up for my players.
-It seemed like we needed a standin to two standins every week,.
+It seemed like we needed a standin to two standins every week.
 Having to forfeit three weeks straight, it was really demotivating and draining to the point where I was barely caring about the league at all.

+In the end, we had to part ways with Venuz kicking him from the team and finding a more stable player who was actually able to play.

 Fortunately for our team, we were able to find a replacement pretty quickly.
 Picking up Atifex and having a few players switch up their roles, and managing to get Roar into a stable role where he can shine.